NeuCharFramework/NcfDocs/docs/start/database/add_migration_for_service_project.md

 ![Image Text](./images/add_migration_for_service_project-run_database_update.png)

-In the above image of the running result:
+In the above run result:

 ①: Execute the update database command

-②: Prompt that the latest migration update is complete
+②: Prompt to complete the latest migration update

-## Database table comparison before and after
+## Comparison of database tables before and after

 | Image                                                                      | Status        |
 | -------------------------------------------------------------------------- | ------------- |